insenseanalytics/laravel-nova-permission/README.md

 <img alt="screenshot of the backup tool" src="https://insenseanalytics.github.io/public-assets/laravel-nova-permission/nova-permission-screenshot.png" />

 ## Requirements & Dependencies
-There are no PHP dependencies except the Laravel Nova package and the Spatie Permission library.
+There are no PHP dependencies except the Laravel Nova package and the [Spatie Permission](https://github.com/spatie/laravel-permission) package.

 ## Installation
 You can install this tool into a Laravel app that uses [Nova](https://nova.laravel.com) via composer: